liyinxiao/UnifiedEmbeddingModel/README.md

 # UnifiedEmbeddingModel

-An implementation of unified embedding model from Embedding-based Retrieval in Facebook Search (https://arxiv.org/abs/2006.11632).
+An implementation of the unified embedding model from Embedding-based Retrieval in Facebook Search (https://arxiv.org/abs/2006.11632).

 ## Unified Embedding Model Architecture